Akashkatad/Pizza-Sales-Analysis/README.md

 ## The main objectives of this analysis are as follows:

-🔘Examine customer preferences in terms of pizza size, category, and specific ingredients.
+🔘Examine customer preferences in terms of pizza size, category

 🔘Analyze revenue generation and identify the highest revenue-generating categories and pizzas.